-Equally, the Kakina Rural Health Centre (KRHC) which CEI has been been supporting is greatly helping the poor patients (especially female patients) getting access to the services of a full-time Medical Doctor.
+Equally, the Kakina Rural Health Centre (KRHC) which CEI has been supporting is greatly helping the poor patients (especially female patients) getting access to the services of a full-time Medical Doctor.
 Indeed, this Health Clinic is the only facility of its kind available to the poor people in an area with over 40 thousand people.
 It may be noted that the salary support for the Medical Doctor kindly provided by ASA Bangladesh (a major NGO of the country) was continued during the year under review.
-In total, about 5,000 patients were attended, of whom 44 per cent were adult female patients and 24 per cent children.
-During the period under review, one Health Camp was conducted in which 235 patients attended (Male 80, Female 75 and children 80).
-The difficulty of finalising the exact model of the Ambulance caused some delay in its purchase, however as per a decision taken in early 2017 by Kakina Rural Health Centre, purchase arrangements were immediately made (with the Ambulance delivery taking place in April, 2017).
+In total, over 5,250 patients were attended during this reporting period, of whom 46 per cent were adult female patients and 23 per cent children.
+During the period under review, one Health Camp was also conducted in which 262 patients attended (Male 90, Female 110 and children 62).
+The Health Centre was also provided with an Ambulance which has been greatly helping especially the poor and vulnerable patients not only of the locality but also many from outside.
+A total of over 350 patients were helped with Ambulance support, of which 65 per cent were female patients.

-Under the Poverty Alleviation Programme, support to the poor and vulnerable people was also continued during the reporting period, over 350 poor people were provided support in cash and kind (mainly clothes: sarees and lungis).
-Separately, a total of 155 vulnerable poor orphans were also provided with cash support.
+Under the Poverty Alleviation Programme, support to the poor and vulnerable people was also continued during the reporting period, over 700 poor people were provided support in cash and kind (mainly clothes: sarees and lungis).
+Separately, a total of 172 vulnerable poor orphans were also provided with cash support.